HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 gdbus introspect --system --dest io.hass.os --object-path /io/hass/os
 ```
 This should **NOT** return an error.
-You might need to install libglib2.0-bin to get the gdbus command
+You might need to install libglib2.0-bin to get the gdbus command.
 If you get an object introspection with interface etc. OS Agent is working as expected.

 # Download homeassistant-supervised
-Today, the newest version is 1.6.0
+Today, the newest version is 1.6.0.
-By using the following command you automatically download the latest version of Homeassistant
+By using the following command you automatically download the latest version of Homeassistant.
 If you still want to check, you can do this on this [Github page](https://github.com/home-assistant/supervised-installer/releases/)
 ```
 wget -O homeassistant-supervised.deb https://github.com/home-assistant/supervised-installer/releases/latest/download/homeassistant-supervised.deb
 # You can type "ls" to ensure the download was succesful
-# The -O  is there to overwrite exiting files if there are, which makes troubleshooting easier, by having no need to uninstall it after an error
+# The -O  is there to overwrite exiting files if there are, which makes troubleshooting easier, by having no need to uninstall it after an error.
 ```

 # Install Homeassistant
-To install execute the following command
+To install execute the following command.
 ```
 apt install ./homeassistant-supervised.deb
 ```

-During the Installation, you get asked “Select machine type”
+During the Installation, you get asked “Select machine type”.
-At the day as I’m writing this, you have to select “raspberrypi4-64” or “raspberrypi4-32” depending on your OS
-In the future, there might be a pi5-64bit version.
-If there is, then use that.
+Choose the "pi5-64bit" version.

-If near the end of the output you see following everything worked out fine
+If near the end of the output you see following everything worked out fine.
 ```
 [info] Install supervisor startup scripts
 [info] Install AppArmor scripts